For those who prefer, click the DOWNLOAD button on the right to print a Pdf version – text only.

 England, under pressure, took Jews by the thousands in the earlier period, my uncle Erich and his wife amongst them, before they were able to later enter America.
 The importance of this assistance grew with the straitened circumstances of Austrian Jewry; as against 25% of the emigrants who needed financial assistance in May and July 1938, 70% needed assistance in July and August 1939.
 Between July and September 1938 emigration reached a monthly average of 8,600.

 My parents begin setting in motion the necessary steps to try to leave.
-My father prioritises Australia over the USA (the reverse being the case with all my mother’s cousins and her brother) as he feels it is more aligned to his way of thinking – less competitive, less money-driven, more easy-going than the USA.
-If they have options, Australia is where they want to escape to.
+My father prioritises Australia over the USA (the reverse being the case with all my mother’s cousins and her brother).
+They want to move as far away from Europe and Hitler’s reach as is possible.
+My father also feels that Australia is more aligned to his way of thinking – less competitive, less money-driven, more easy-going than the USA.
+If they have options, it is to Australia that they want to flee.

 Although representations were made to accept Jewish refugees in Australia as early as 1933, the government did not yet have a proper refugee policy and articulated a reluctance to take many.
 It was stated rather famously: ‘Australia does not have a racial problem and is not desirous of importing one.’
 Being pervasive, this attitude affected the willingness of most countries to expand their immigration policies to admit Jewish refugees.
 Through the 1930’s there was an unwritten practice in Australia that rejected one in ten applications from Jews.
 By 1938, however, people such as my parents were able to come here without a guarantor if they could produce £200 landing money.
 Additionally, it was necessary to demonstrate that the occupations of emigrants would not disadvantage Australian workers in need of jobs since the country was just emerging from the Great Depression.